-[6] The 13C record at Mead Stream across the start of EECO (~53.3-51.7 Ma) shows at least ten negative CIEs (Slotnick et al., 2012).
-The most prominent of these equates to the K/X event identified in several deep-sea records (Cramer et al., 2003; Westerhold and Röhl, 2009; Dickens and Backman, 2013), as well as in at least one other continental margin sequence (Galeotti et al., 2010).
+[6] The 13C record at Mead Stream across the start of EECO (~53.3 to 51.7 Ma) shows at least ten negative CIEs (Slotnick et al., 2012).
+The most prominent of these equates to the K/X CIE identified in several deep-sea records (Cramer et al., 2003; Westerhold and Röhl, 2009; Dickens and Backman, 2013), as well as in at least one other continental margin sequence (Galeotti et al., 2010).
 In other words, EECO is characterized by multiple CIEs in short succession.
-Initially, this seems to contrast with records at condensed deep sea locations.
+Initially, this seems to contrast with records at condensed deep-sea locations.
 However, this is not the case with many of the more prominent horizons correlating to negative CIEs.
-The objectives of this study are twofold: to characterize the chemostratigraphy and related lithostratigraphy of the K/X-event and the greater EECO.
+The objectives of this study are twofold: to characterize the chemostratigraphy and related lithostratigraphy of the K/X CIE, as well as that of the greater EECO.
 Presented within is an integrated chronostratigraphic framework and local lithologic characterization from separate locations along a proto-New Zealand shelf (Branch and Mead Streams).
-The project is based on stable isotope and carbonate content analyses.
-The studied interval spans magnetochrons C24n to C23n.
-Both sedimentary successions have promise to reconstruct the carbon cycle and chemical evolution of early Eocene oceans during the warm EECO.
+The project is based on stable isotope and carbonate content analyses across magnetochrons C24n to C23n.
+Both the Branch Stream and Mead Stream sedimentary successions have promise to reconstruct the carbon cycle and chemical evolution of early Eocene oceans during the warm EECO.

 2. Setting and Previous Work